 Recent research shows that high blood sugar can help the formation of molecules that cause cartilage to stiffen.
 People with diabetes also experience inflammation that can cause a loss of cartilage.

 Stay in shape

 Regular exercise helps to strengthen the muscles that support your joints.
 It also keeps your joints limber.
-Getting 30 minutes of physical activity five times per week can help prevent OA.
+Getting 30 minutes of physical activity 5 times per week can help to prevent OA.

 Take care of any injuries